trufflesuite/ganache/src/packages/version-check/README.md

 #### Usage

-VC is flexible in how it may be implemented
+The constructor requires a `currentVersionSemVer` and accepts an optional config and logger function.

 ```javascript
 const vc = new VersionCheck(currentVersionSemVer, [config], [logger]);
 ```

-The constructor requires a `currentVersionSemVer` and accepts an optional config and logger function.

 ```javascript
 vc.init().log();
 ```

-`init` will initialize a request to fetch the version in the background and then update the `latestVersion` on disk, if it has changed.
-`log` will perform the required notification checks and, if they pass, log the banner message to the user based on the current `latestVersion` on disk.
+`log` will log the banner message to the user if the current is older than the `latestVersion` found on [npmjs.org](https://www.npmjs.com/package/ganache).

 `init` will not await the fetch, it fires the request and does not concern itself with the outcome or results.
 If the desired behavior is to wait for a response before logging to the user (forgoing the eventual consistency spec), VC can be used as such: